river7816/river.github.io/_pages/about.md

 1. Strongly Rayleigh Measures for Differentially Private Fair Learning
 2. Fair Personalization in Machine Learning for Healthcare
 3. Privacy Amplification for Data-Dependent Subsampling
-4. Multi-label Private and Secure Model-Agnostic Collaborative Learing
+4. Multi-label Private and Secure Model-Agnostic Collaborative Learning

 <!-- You can read more about my research agenda and the broad questions I'm interested in [here](FILL IN). -->